Two pound pups at local pounds need loving homes

 Monday-Friday 8:30 a.m.-3:30 p.m.

-Male mixed breed dog is described by the animal control officer as “super friendly and well-behaved.”
+Male mixed breed do is described by the animal control officer as “super friendly and well-behaved.”

 Dogs and cats remain for at least seven days at the Park Hills and Farmington pounds, and at least five days at the Desloge Pound to allow owners the opportunity to claim them.
 After that, they are eligible for adoption or euthanasia.
 There are no adoption fees, but rescuers are required by the Missouri Department of Agriculture to sign a spay/neuter/vaccination commitment.